learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

 Of course you can always just run `dset_from_pickles.sh` again, but using fewer conformers.
 But running `trim_confs.sh` might save some time if your pickle files don't contain `rdmols`.
 In this case you'd have to generate `rdmols` from `xyz`'s all over again, which would not be worth it!

-### Adding custom features
-The script automatically generates atom and bond features, but you can add other features to the dataset too:
-- Morgan fingerprint.
-The Morgan fingerprint is a classic 2D bit vector fingerprint.
-Given a dataset called `dset` and a desired fingerprint length `vec_length`, call `dset.add_morgan(vec_length)`
-- E3FP.
-The E3FP fingerprint is a 3D version of the Morgan fingerprint.
-To generate E3FP fingerprints call `dset.add_e3fp(vec_length)`.
-(Note, however, that creating a conda environment with the latest versions of both RDKit and E3FP leads to clashes, and so the `nff` environment does not automatically contain E3FP functionality.
-If you want to generate an E3FP fingerprint, you will have to create a new environment with E3FP and an older version of RDKit).
-- RDKit descriptors.
-RDKit has a variety of 3D descriptors, such as `autocorrelation_3d`, `rdf`, `morse`, `whim` and `getaway`.
-To generate features with any of these methods, call `dset.featurize_rdkit(method)`.

-If you are interested in adding other types of features then you can write your own class methods to generate them!

 ## Training